pi-hole/FTL/README.md

 1483964302 IPv4 www.googleadservices.com 2.3.4.5 1
 1483964312 IPv4 www.gstatic.com 2.3.4.5 2
 ```
+ Variant: `>getallqueries-time 1483964295 1483964312 (17)` show matches in the (up to) 17 latest entries.
+Note that this does not necessarily mean that 15 entries will be returned

 - `>getallqueries-domain www.google.com` : get all queries that FTL has in its database for a specific domain name
  ```
 1483964299 IPv4 www.google.com 2.3.4.5 2
 ```
+ Variant: `>getallqueries-domain www.google.com (15)` (see notes above)

 - `>getallqueries-client 2.3.4.5` : get all queries that FTL has in its database for a specific client name *or* IP
  ```